 "No, I mean just you," the girl continues, stopping next to Red and glaring at the screen.
 "What are you doing?
 Don't you know how to play Devil Drill at all?"

 "Devil Drill doesn't have any ranged attacks so you gotta keep her right in the other guy's face," the girl says, dropping the controller back into Red's lap while the announcer's crunchy voiceover proclaims Player Two the victor.
 "That's why she has all those long, flying jumps instead, to get in close.
-You should've been someone who can throw or shoot stuff, like Hollow or Shadow Man, if you were just gonna sit there and let him kick you all the time.
+You shoulda been someone who can throw or shoot stuff, like Hollow or Shadow Man, if you were just gonna sit there and let him kick you all the time.
 Maybe El Rana 'cause he's harder to knock down."

-Red nods dumbly, pressing start one more time so the match doesn't progress to the third round while he's still staring.
+Red nods dazedly, pressing start one more time so the match doesn't progress to the third round while he's still staring.
 Blue doesn't stop him.
-Reach and Devil Drill are both standing again, back in their fighting stances, health bars full and ready to go as soon as Red's start button is pressed, but he can still hear the announcer's voice loud and clear.
+Strider and Devil Drill are both standing again, back in their fighting stances, health bars full and ready to go as soon as Red's start button is pressed, but he can still hear the announcer's voice loud and clear.
 PLAYER TWO WINS.
 Player One loses.

 "Maybe you should watch me play this round so you can learn how to do it right," the girl continues.
 Red passes her the controller without a word, only remembering to look back at Blue for permission after he's already done it.
 Blue's knuckles have gone white around his own controller.
-He wants to say no, to tell her to keep her girl hands off his man game, but he can't do it.
+He wants to say no, to tell this new kid to keep her hands off the one good thing he has, but he can't do it.
 He can't just walk away like this.
-No, she can play, and she'll play from the beginning, and this time she won't surprise him and he'll beat her good because this is his favorite game.
-He does not lose at his favorite game.
+No, she can play, and she'll play from the beginning, and this time she won't surprise him and he'll beat her because this is his favorite game.

 Morph Revenge II is Blue's least favorite game.